publiclab/publiclab-archive/wiki/how-add-images-to-your-notes-and-wiki-pages.md

 ---
-title: "Tips for adding images to your Notes and Wiki pages"\ntagnames: ''
+title: "Tips for adding images to your Notes and Wiki pages"

+tagnames: ''
 author: rjstatic-admin
 path: /wiki/how-add-images-to-your-notes-and-wiki-pages.md
 nid: 658